letslockin/letslockin.github.io/README.md

 ### Performance Metrics
 - **Validation Accuracy**: 72.852%
-- **Real-time Processing**: 30 FPS, 8 FPS when using other tabs or when the browser is minimized (to save battery life)
+- **Real-time Processing**: Up to 60 FPS, but I set a limit of 10 FPS when on the tab, 8 FPS when using other tabs or when the browser is minimized to save battery life.
-- **Browser Compatibility**: 98%, (Safari is very strict in allowing js to run in the background so even though I set the FPS to 8 FPS, it may drop under 5 FPS.
+- **Browser Compatibility**: 98% (Safari is very strict in allowing js to run in the background, so even though I set the FPS to 8 FPS, it may drop under 8 FPS.
 For other browsers, it works decently without significant battery impact)

 ## 💻 Quick Start